Table of Contents

-The Bible tell us that when a person dies, he sleeps (John 11:11; Daniel 12:2; Psalm 13:3) in the grave until the great day of the Lord at the end of the world.
-In death, a person is totally unconscious with no activity or knowledge of any kind.
+The Bible tells us that at death, a person sleeps (John 11:11; Daniel 12:2; Psalm 13:3) in the grave until the great day of the Lord at the end of the world.
+In death, a person is totally unconscious with no activity or knowledge of any kind (Ecclesiastes 9:5).

 Millions believe the soul possesses a natural immortality but not even one time in the Bible is the soul referred to as being immortal or undying.
 According to God’s Word, man is mortal (Job 4:17).
 Only God is immortal (1 Timothy 6:15, 16).